caiton1/CS386-Meal-Creation-App/documentation/Deliverables/Deliverable6/Deliverable6.md

 ============================================================
 ### Implemented Requirement #6 - Isaiah Swank

-**Requirement:** As someone who values eating and using high quality ingredients, I want to be able to pick which store I get my ingredients from.
+**Requirement:** As someone who values eating and using high quality ingredients, I want to be able to pick which store I get my ingredients from so I can use that store's specific ingredients.

 **Issue:** https://github.com/caiton1/CS386-Meal-Creation-App-WIP-/issues/81